Toyota Venza Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 U.S. average insurance rates for a Toyota Venza are $1,228 a year with full coverage.
-Comprehensive insurance costs on average $230, collision insurance costs $380, and liability insurance costs $460.
-Liability-only insurance costs as little as $510 a year, and high-risk driver insurance costs $2,654 or more.
-Teens pay the highest rates at up to $4,754 a year.
+Comprehensive insurance costs approximately $230 a year, collision costs $380, and liability is $460.
+Buying just liability costs around $510 a year, with insurance for high-risk drivers costing $2,654 or more.
+Teenage drivers pay the highest rates at $4,754 a year or more.

 Average premium for full coverage: $1,228